react-cosmos/react-cosmos/DEBT.md

 - Research what other big projects are doing
 - Avoid unnecessary features
 - Server-side vs client-side (and code that runs in both)

+## Pinned dependencies

+In general we keep dependencies up to date.
+The following packages, however, need to be pinned to a specific version:

+- `query-string@5.1.1` because 6.x is no longer compatible with IE11.
+- `socket.io@2.2` and `socket.io-client@2.2` because [2.3 upgraded to `debug@4`](https://github.com/socketio/socket.io-client/issues/1328#issuecomment-536525472), which is no longer compatible with IE11.